taehyounpark/queryosity/docs/features/basic.md

 An arbitrary analysis consists of a directed, acyclic graph of tasks performed for each entry.
-This is called a `dataflow` object in queryosity.
+This is called a `dataflow` object.

 ![dataflow](../assets/dataflow.png)

-An action falls into one of three categories associated with a set of applicable methods:
+Each `node` comprises an action to be performed per-entry, and falls into one of three categories associated with a set of applicable methods:

 <style>
 table th:first-of-type {